 There are three main types of treatment for bowel cancer, based on – surgery, chemotherapy and radiotherapy techniques.

 Requesting a second opinion

 Patients sometimes choose to seek a second opinion from another specialist or hospital.
 This may be at the suggestion of family members keen to ensure all possible treatment options are being explored.
 Or it may be that patients are unhappy regarding their treatment pathway or decisions that have been made by their current team.

 We would recommend that you discuss your concerns with your GP or specialist first.
 It may be that talking things through can address some of your concerns, allowing you to continue on your current pathway uninterrupted.

 It is possible to get a second opinion by asking your GP or your current specialists to refer you on.
 Asking for a second opinion can feel uncomfortable, but it shouldn't be an issue.
 Most doctors would prefer that you are confident in your team and the treatment being planned.

 A second opinion will require all your scans and reports to be sent over to the other specialist, and your case to be discussed at their multi-disciplinary team meeting.
-This will quite often mean a wait of a week or two to allow all of this to happen, which can be quite stressful for the patient and their family.
+This will quite often mean a wait of a week or two to allow all of this to happen, which can be quite stressful.